 Here is a video I made of the hike.

 From Pasadena, you will take the 210 North to CA-2.
-From here you will head up into the mountains for about 10 miles till you reach the Switzer Picnic Area.
-From here you will head down to the trailhead where you can park to start the hike.
+From there, you will head up into the mountains for about 10 miles till you reach the Switzer Picnic Area.
+There you will head down to the trailhead where you can park to start the hike.

-From the parking area, you will head to the trailhead which is near the bathrooms.
+From the parking area, the trailhead is near the bathrooms.
 There is a sign that says it is only a mile to the waterfall, but I have no idea what that is referring to as it is much longer than a mile.

 The trail begins by heading over a small bridge and into a beautiful shaded area with picnic benches and more bathrooms.